nova-master/CPU-info/README.md

 ## **Prerequisites**

-Before building and running this application, make sure you have the necessary UEFI development environment set up.
-Ensure that you have a compatible UEFI firmware, and a toolchain capable of building UEFI applications.
+Before building and running this application, make sure you have the necessary UEFI development environment(EDK2) set up.

 ## **Usage**